-Recently looking for a low cost C-Arm seems to be the most popular question from my customers.
-Perhaps this is due to economic uncertainty or maybe because of changing insurance reimbursement under obamacare, but going cheap seems to be one of the trends.
-So when a doctor asks me what are low cost C-Arms, it makes me think.
+Recently looking for a low-cost C-Arm seems to be the most popular question from my customers.
+Perhaps this is due to economic uncertainty or maybe because of changing insurance reimbursement, but going cheap seems to be one of the trends.
+So when a doctor asks me what are low-cost C-Arms, it makes me think.
 Now everyone has their own value of money so what is cheap to them?
 And why are they looking for a cheap unit versus practical or units with good value?
-So I usually ask ‘what’s your price range you are looking for?’
+So I usually ask ‘what’s the price range you are looking for?’
 By the way, this article does go hand in hand with the other question about [Article: Can you fit my budget?].
 Unfortunately, most customers either don’t have a budget or have a price range that doesn’t fit well.
 There is one common agenda among these customers.
 They’re all looking for a nice like-new BMW that’s priced alongside of used Camry.
 [Article: C-Arm Price Range Guidelines]

 ‘Believe or not, this is what I’m trying to protect you from’

 So, back to the main question.
-I can get you a low cost C-Arm that I feel safe knowing that this unit will last you a while with warranty coverage.
-And yes, I will do my best to find you the best priced unit and sometimes we can find better deals if we have serious buyer + time to search.
-But just because I’m not offering you a $15,000 unit with 30 day warranty, don’t think I’m just being greedy.
-Whether you believe me or not, I’m just trying to help you to find a good, reliable product at best price possible.
+I can get you a low-cost C-Arm that I feel safe knowing that this unit will last you a while with warranty coverage.
+And yes, I will do my best to find you the best-priced unit and sometimes we can find better deals if we have serious buyers + time to search.
+But just because I’m not offering you a $15,000 unit with 30-day warranty, don’t think I’m just being greedy.
+Whether you believe me or not, I’m just trying to help you to find a good, reliable product at the best price possible.
 As the old saying goes; You get what you pay for.